xtremind/tmber/README.md

 - [x] compute global score
 - [x] display global score
 - [x] if no more card in draw => computer score
+- [x] render draw depending on the number of cards in it.

 ## IN PROGRESS